 Residential Road Construction – NE 52nd Street, from NE 131st Avenue to NE 135th Avenue

 In conjunction with the construction of a new housing development nearby, NE 52nd Street will be closed to all traffic from NE 131st to NE 135th avenues.
 Contractors will be installing utilities and reconstructing the roadway with pervious concrete.
 Detours will be in place, but drivers are still asked to be aware of workers, flaggers and equipment.
 The street is expected to be closed through end of September.

 Pedestrian Crosswalk Improvement Project along Mill Plain Boulevard

 A new “pedestrian hybrid beacon” style crosswalk will be installed at SE 157th Avenue and SE Mill Plain Boulevard.
 The existing pedestrian crossing to the west of Andresen Road will also be upgraded to the hybrid beacon system.
 This hybrid type of crosswalk uses a red signal beacon and signage to alert drivers to pedestrians.
-Northeast Electric, the City’s contractor for this project, will begin with underground conduit work and foundation installation.
-This preliminary work will occur during March and April, with the bulk of the pedestrian crossing upgrades planned for this summer.
+The new crosswalks are expected to be activated in late September.
 Pedestrians and drivers are asked to be alert to construction near these existing crosswalk locations.

 East Mill Plain Boulevard, from Devine to Lieser

-A Northwest Natural project to install a main line in the north side of East Mill Plain is expected to take place from 9 a.m. to 4 p.m., starting Jan.13.
+Northwest Natural is installing a main line in the north side of East Mill Plain Boulevard.
+Work began in January.
+Construction hours are from 9 a.m. to 4 p.m.
 Drivers and bicyclists may encounter delays and lane closures between Devine and Lieser roads during this natural gas utility work, which will continue through October.